jupiterio/bridge-variables/README.md

 <p>cloud-variable</b> The name of your cloud variable.
 I recomend "Cloud" or "Bridge."
 ###Scratch Project Setup
 Create a cloud variable in the project that matches the setting in the configeration "cloud-varible."
 The default is cloud.
+###Stopping the Server
+Just type -1 into the console.
 ###Lisence
 Under a CC and MIT licence.